Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Multiscale interactions along the unstable front with changing strain

 The vertical buoyancy flux, a key energy conversion term, is most active near the strain extrema (Fig.~\ref{fig:BBs}).
 Near the converging zone ($y=\qty{93.75}{\kilo\meter}$), the TKE vertical buoyancy flux $B$ is positively concentrated around the frontal isotherm above $z=\qty{-40}{\meter}$ (Fig.~\ref{fig:BBs}a), indicating transfer to TKE from PE reservoir charged by surface cooling and Ekman-induced buoyancy flux \citep[e.g.,][]{thomas_destruction_2005, skyllingstad_baroclinic_2017,verma_interaction_2022}.
 The dominant mode of the SKE buoyancy flux $B^s$ is wider, twice stronger, centered around $z=\qty{-30}{\meter}$, and reaching to the base of the ML (Fig.~\ref{fig:BBs}b), representative of impact from submesoscale BI \citep{fox-kemper_parameterization_2008, johnson_modification_2024}.
 The SKE flux $B^s$ also shows fluctuating components in the transition layer, highlighting the more complex submesoscale processes other than BI like frontal overturning.
 These fluxes are weaker further downstream along $y=\qty{68.75}{\kilo\meter}$ with comparable spatial extent (Fig.~\ref{fig:BBs}cd).
 In particular, $B^s$ appears to be an order of magnitude smaller than its upstream counterpart and comparable to the collocated $B$ in terms of maximum.

 At the divergence-influenced slice ($y=\qty{43.75}{\kilo\meter}$), both buoyancy fluxes show a positive-negative dipole around the up-and-down frontal isotherm (Fig.~\ref{fig:BBs}ef).
 While the dipole for $B$ is confined near the surface and split by the tip of the curved isotherm, the $B^s$ dipole is located along and below the isotherm, extending even below the ML base \citep{siegelman_enhanced_2020}.
-The $B^s$ maximum magnitude here is more than twice that along $y=\qty{93.75}{\kilo\meter}$ and controls the deeper SKE pattern left of its maximum (Fig.~\ref{fig:TKESKE}f), yet the magnitude maximum of $B$ is lower than that in the converging zone.
-The vertical buoyancy fluxes along $y=\qty{18.75}{\kilo\meter}$ shows more vertical extent for $B$ yet weak ML component for $B^s$.
+The $B^s$ maximum magnitude here is more than twice that along $y=\qty{93.75}{\kilo\meter}$ and controls the deeper SKE pattern left of its maximum (Fig.~\ref{fig:TKESKE}f), yet the magnitude maximum of $B$ is lower than that in the converging zone. \add[SP]{Locally, resolved $B$ can exceed the domain-mean surface buoyancy-flux scale $B_0$ because frontal convergence and isopycnal tilting concentrate conversion into narrow regions.
+In this interpretation, Ekman buoyancy forcing provides part of the coupled frontal forcing context, while $B$ and shear-production terms co-occur as concurrent, spatially heterogeneous pathways rather than mutually exclusive regimes.} The vertical buoyancy fluxes along $y=\qty{18.75}{\kilo\meter}$ shows more vertical extent for $B$ yet weak ML component for $B^s$.
 The magnitude maximum for $B$ is comparable to that along $y=\qty{68.75}{\kilo\meter}$ with yet wider extent, while a strong negative flux in $B^s$ appears in the transition layer at $x=0$ and more than double the magnitude maximum of that along $y=\qty{68.75}{\kilo\meter}$.
 These drastically diverse patterns highlight how background mean flow, submesoscales and BLT interact closely to affect the buoyancy fluxes.